taichimaeda/taichimaeda.github.io/content/posts/Stalin Sort in Lazy K/index.md

 ## Implementation

-Here is the implementations of the basic primitives in Lambda Calculus, based on the standard Church encoding:
+Here is the implementation of the basic primitives in Lambda Calculus, based on the standard Church encoding:

 $$
 \begin{align}